NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-44.md

 He gently climbed over the wall and went to the woodshed where he dumped the corpse before.

 As he expected, nobody could be seen at such a time.
-Not daring to delay even a second, He Yiming grabbed the corpse and dashed as fast as he could, aiming for the outskirts of the city .
+Not daring to delay even a second, He Yiming grabbed the corpse and dashed away as fast as he could, aiming for the outskirts of the city.

 Although he didn’t have a superior agility technique, relying on his formidable Internal Energy, covering the long distance was not a problem.